digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-13.md

 * Discuss digital twin collaboration with FORCE
 * ITEA proposal led by VV has been submitted involving digital twins

+#### Carlos Hansen
+* Keep working in the model of the seingle joints for the Robotic Arms
+* A Real Time comunication setup to comunicate with the UR Robots is functional with a step-by-step setup for anyone interested.

 ## Sub-projects status